 It is possible to get married after a divorce … (we talk about it first), it is possible to involve your children in your marriage … you don’t have to get married on a Saturday …

-Peter our Vicar is your first point of contact – phone 01332 551404.
-He can check the date you want, or help you if you need a selection of dates while trying to book a reception.
+Caroline our Administrator or Peter our Vicar are your first point of contact – their phone numbers are below.
+They can check the date you want, or help you if you need a selection of dates while trying to book a reception.
 Peter then meets you to take a formal booking (and a £50 deposit please) and check the legalities.
 You will meet Peter a couple more times before the service, and have a rehearsal the day before the Ceremony.
 Then we hope you’ll come and see us afterwards – we want to see the photos!

 You have a legal right to be married in your parish church if you live (or one of you has lived) in the parish, were baptised or confirmed here, or regularly worship here.
 Or if one of your parents live (lived) here or were married here, or your grandparents were married here.
 If you want to get married here, but don’t have this legal right – we still want to marry you.
 We ask that you make the commitment to worship with us for at least six months before your marriage – which we hope you’ll do anyway.